walmartlabs/concord-website/docs/getting-started/concord-dsl.md

     - myTask: { nested: { literals: "${myOtherTask.doSomething()}"} }
 ```

-Classes from the package java.lang can be access via EL syntax:
+Classes from the package `java.lang` can be accessed via EL syntax:

 ```
     - log: "Process running on ${System.getProperty('os.name')}"